faulconbridge/aver-spark/README.md

     /code/queryData.py
 ```

 This will start the Docker container, download all external dependencies, and run a couple of Spark jobs.
-This will output two files: `./output/era.txt` and `./output/inningsPitched.txt`.
+This will output CSVs containing the result sets to two directories: `./output/lowestERA/` and `./output/mostInnings/`.

 Sources Consulted
 =================